 Meeting Facility: Asilomar Conference Grounds offers cozy lodges and cottages nestled in 107 beachside acres in the charming town of Pacific Grove, California.
-Meeting registration and lodging reservations will open in May, 2018.
+The LTER has reserved the entire venue.
+All rooms at Asilomar are now filled.

-8:30 am-5:00 pm: Pre-meeting for LTER Science Council, Information Management Committee, Education-Outreach Managers, and Graduate Student Site representatives only
+8:30 am-5:00 pm: Pre-meeting for LTER Lead PIs, Information Management Committee, Education-Outreach Managers, and Graduate Student Site Representatives only

 4:00 pm: Arrival and check-in opens for General Meeting participants